Ice cream cone (illustrative).

 (photo credit: ING IMAGE/ASAP)

-The ice cream cone, announced last month by the Slavitsa company in Naberezhnye Chelny, 600 miles east of Moscow, is wrapped in an image of Israel’s flag.
+The ice cream cone, announced in February by the factory, which is situated 600 miles east of Moscow, is wrapped in an image of Israel’s flag.

-Leonid Shteinberg, a leader of the Jewish community in Naberezhnye Chelny, has called the name “racist” and demanded its production and sale be halted, Radio Free Europe/Radio Liberty reported.
+In March, Leonid Shteinberg, a leader of the Jewish community in Naberezhnye Chelny, called the name “racist” and demanded its production and sale be halted.

 In a social media post announcing the ice cream’s launch on Feb.
-28, the company describes it as a “crusty horn” filled with chocolate- and prune-flavored ice cream and topped with peanuts.
+28, the company described it as a “crusty horn” filled with chocolate- and prune-flavored ice cream and topped with peanuts.

-“Trying all this tastiness, it turns out that he is not so ‘poor,'” the post asserts.
+“Trying all this tastiness, it turns out that he is not so ‘poor,’” the post said.

 The Slavitsa company has been criticized previously for creating a chocolate ice cream named after then-President Barack Obama, which had a wrapper depicting an African boy, and for naming another ice cream with an ethnic slur for Ukrainians.